shock-metal/shock-metal/README.md

 * Tinkers' Construct

 ## License
+You have my permision to use my mod in mod packs

 License can be found in license.md file or at https://github.com/Shockwave-Interactive/ShockMetal/blob/master/LICENSE.md ©2018 Shockwave Interactive / Harman Uppal